hypertext-live/alpha/README.md

-# Issues
+## Community

-Bugs and feature requests
+A place for the community to discuss and share bug reports and feature requests.